ddwang/winimo/README.md

 # winimo
- A customized version of the minimo chrome extension
+ A customized version of the Minimo chrome extension